 - A few children get a mild tremor (shakiness) of their fingers.
 This should get better after 2–3 weeks.
 If it doesn’t, contact your doctor.

-Can other common medicines be given at the same time as clobazam?
+Can other medicines be given at the same time as Clobazam?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.